stanfordnlp/spinn/README.md

     # Compile C++ code
     make stacktest
+    make rnntest

 This should generate a binary in `cpp/bin/stacktest`.

 ### Running

 The binary `cpp/bin/stacktest` runs on random input data.
-You can time the feedforward yourself by running the following command:
+You can time the feedforward yourself by running the following commands:

     # From project root
     cd cpp